 this would be outside of work responsibilities.
 However, if you are asked

 to run errands prior to getting to work or heading home for official work

-purposes, then an accident during this time might qualify for workers'
+purposes, then an accident during this time might

 We're Ready to Stand With You

 The distinctions between a workers' compensation claim and a personal